Before creating an invoice, you will find it helpful to read about Managing Billable Items and Adjusting a Party's Billing Account.

 There is also an option here to apply a credit card payment that was not made through Stripe if, for example, you have a Square credit card reader on a mobile device that you use to accept payments in person.

 Payment amounts are allowed to exceed the invoice’s current balance.
-If the payment amount exceeds the current balance, the excess payment amount will be deposited into the Party’s credit balance, which can be found under Accounts in the Case Billing section.
-You can return these funds via a Credit Invoice.
-Read more about creating a Credit Invoice.
+If the payment amount exceeds the current balance, the excess payment amount will be deposited into the Party’s credit balance, which can be found by clicking the Accounts Balance button (unlabeled, in the upper right corner) in Invoices, under Case Billing.
+You can return these funds via a Credit Memo.
+Read more about creating a Credit Memo.

 Once you select the Apply button, the payment will be applied to the invoice; selecting Apply & Send will generate an updated invoice that will be sent to the Party.
 Any remaining payment amount will be deposited into the Party’s credit balance.